BerkeleyLab/upcxx/INSTALL.md

 default at any given site.
 Please ensure they are loaded (as shown above) or the configure or build steps may fail.

-There are two NICs options in an HPE Cray EX system, known as "Slingshot 10" and "Slingshot 11".
+There are two NICs options in an HPE Cray EX system, known as "Slingshot-10" and "Slingshot-11".
 They require different libfabric "providers", as indicated by the `<PROVIDER>` placeholder above:

-  + `--with-ofi-provider='verbs;ofi_rxm'` for Slingshot 10.
+  + `--with-ofi-provider='verbs;ofi_rxm'` for Slingshot-10.
     This is a Mellanox ConnectX-5 100Gbps NIC.
     Due to the presence of `;` in the value, please do not omit the quotes.
-  + `--with-ofi-provider=cxi` for Slingshot 11.
+  + `--with-ofi-provider=cxi` for Slingshot-11.
     This is an HPE 200Gbps NIC

 If you are uncertain of which NIC is used on a given system, please consult the